The Franklin's Tale: Synopsis

 When the "rokkes" vanish, Aurelius confronts Dorigen and demands that she fulfil her bargain.
 By this time Arveragus has returned safely.
 Dorigen lists numerous examples of legendary women who committed suicide to maintain their honour.
 Dorigen explains her moral predicament to her husband who calmly says that in good conscience she must go and keep her promise to Aurelius.

-When Aurelius hears from a distraught Dorigen that Arveragus has told her to fulfil her promise, he releases Dorigen from her oath.
-The magician-scholar is so moved by Aurelius' story that he cancels the enormous debt that Aurelius owes him.
+When Aurelius hears from a distraught Dorigen that Arveragus has told her to fulfil her promise, he feels sympathy and releases Dorigen from her oath.
+The magician-scholar is also so moved by Aurelius' story that he cancels the enormous debt that Aurelius owes him, telling him that his hospitality was sufficient.
 The tale concludes with a demande d'amour, asking 'which was the mooste fre?'
 (1622) - who acted most nobly, or generously?